Today’s business decision-maker has an abundance of marketing research services available to them.

 Phone surveys began as a core market research methodology decades ago and still prove to be at the forefront of market research methodologies.

-This type of market research centers around collecting deeper feedback from a two-way active communication between the interviewer and respondents.
+This type of market research centers around collecting deeper feedback from two-way active communication between the interviewer and respondents.

 Two-way communication forum